Aquabus and False Creek Ferries transport passengers in cute little mini ferry boats to tourist attractions throughout Vancouver’s False Creek region.

 Which is better – Aquabus or False Creek Ferries?

-Both ferry companies operate every day of the year, except Christmas and Boxing Day, and both have sailing departures every 5 to 15 minutes, depending on the location.
+Both ferry companies operate every day of the year, except for Christmas and Boxing Day.
+They also both have sailing departures every 5 to 15 minutes, depending on the season and location.

 The following short video clip shows scenes of the Aquabus making its way around the waters of False Creek.
 The video begins near Granville Island and the Granville Street Bridge.
 It ends near Yaletown.

 As you’ll see in the video, the Aquabus is a colourful boat.
 It’s not big, but it’s a reasonable size and slightly larger than most of the False Creek Ferries’ boats.
 They are a fun way to get around and see the city!

 Click False Creek Ferries or visit the Aquabus website for more details about each company.